-- Assume that every health care professional is committed to improving your health to the best of their ability.
+- Assume that all the health care professionals are committed to improving your health to the best of their ability.
 Yet at times professionals are now so specialized that they focus only on their own discipline and not the whole person.
 In their quest to treat the specific problem, they may lose sight of other important aspects of care.
 Thus, hope for the best, but plan for the worst.

 PREPARING FOR SURGERY